adambiltcliffe/codex/readme.md

 # Tests to write

 Troq abilities
-Heroes return to command zone after dying (to do) Maestro's conferred ability disappears if Maestro does Maestro reduces cost to cast Virtuosos to 0 (to do) Lookout slot provides resist (to do)
+Lookout slot provides resist (to do)
 Bonus resist from lookout disappears when no longer patrolling (to do) Spells/abilities must target flagbearer